How to Configure Cisco Router in GNS3 Basically

 Preventing Unauthorized Access to the Router

-When you run the show running-config command on your router, you can see from the following image that the enable password you created is visible.
+When you run the show running-config command on your router, you can see from the following image that the enabled password you created is visible.

-Because passwords created with Enable Password send as cleartext, you can see the password in the show running-config.
+Because passwords created with Enable Password are sent as cleartext, you can see the password in the show running-config.
 To prevent this, you must encrypt the password.

 Enable Password